 Doctoral Program in Instructional Technology and Leadership

-- Consists of approximately three years of coursework, plus additional year(s) for completing a dissertation
+- Consists of approximately 2.5 years of coursework, plus additional year(s) for completing a dissertation

 - Is offered on a full-time basis